Hurmos/Hurmos-app/README.md

 People with a interest in , and time for ball games, and groups of those, covering all levels from beginner to professional who want to play their favourite games in short notice on their free time.

 #### Resource-owner role
-Authorities owning an sport facility for ball-games, with an interest of making money with it.
+Authorities owning an sport facility for ball-games, with an interest of integrating usage system or making money with it.
 Including private people with backyard fields, public instituations like schools and towns, sport facility businesses like tennis-centers.

 ### What are their needs and wants?
 #### Player